-A very rare and limited ripe pu-erh tea.
-It is a 2010 vintage ripe pu-erh tea from Guo Gan, Myanmar.
-It gives distinctive vintage tea flavor with a hint of dry-fruity flavor and herbal-like aroma.
+A very rare and limited vintage ripe pu-erh tea from Guo Gan, Myanmar.
+Tea is kept at high mountain of Yunnan for many years.
+It gives distinctive vintage tea flavor with a hint of dry-fruity flavor and herbal-like aroma, no musty flavor, and with smooth drinking sensation and deep aftertaste that lingers down the throat.

 Tea grown in Myanmar-China border